 Designer Pierre Cardin skips US fashion show after accident

-In this Nov.
-30, 2016, file photo, French fashion designer Pierre Cardin acknowledges applause after a show to mark 70 years of his creations, in Paris.
-Cardin said he won't be able to attend a fashion show in the United States because of an unspecified accident.
+Fashion designer Pierre Cardin says he won't be able to attend a fashion show in the United States because of an unspecified accident.
+The 94-year-old designer was scheduled to host the show in Newport, Rhode Island, on Saturday to celebrate an exhibition of his designs.

 Comments